krallistic/kafka-operator/README.md

 # kafka-operator - [WIP] A Kafka Operator for Kubernetes

 Currently the Operator is under development.
+If you want to run Kafka in kubernetes a better option would be to look at the Helm Chart https://github.com/kubernetes/charts/blob/master/incubator/kafka/README.md alternative this: https://github.com/Yolean/kubernetes-kafka

  Currently only the bare minimum of running a StatefulSet.
 Not even all arguments in the spec are supported.

 There is no tested image for running in inside a cluster.
 All test are done by running it standalone and use `kubectl proxy -p 8080` to map the API to `localhost:8080'.
 The operator creates a ThirdPartyRessources "KafkaCluster" inside kubernete.
 You can then create kafka Cluster by using the KafkaCluster Objekt.